“It’s Christmas, isn’t it? She answered, “Your custom?”

 In such an anti-Christian country, I never thought I would hear Christmas music broadcast in downtown Hanoi.
 Many of our Christmas songs have a message of “tidings of great joy,” with Jesus as a baby in the manger.
 Even though the celebration was steeped in commercialism, the familiar words from Christmas carols filled the air, giving me hope that all was well with my soul.
 I pushed Joy in her stroller to the nearby church a few hundred feet from where the music came.

 My soul was enraptured with joy, a balm for my homesick heart.
 I longed to be with friends and family.
 Here I could sing in harmony, filled with the Christmas spirit, enveloped in oneness with those around me who were here for a different experience, but so far from home, I welcomed Christmas in another culture.

 For a brief moment, I understood Ephesians 4:5.
 There is unity in the world, “one body, one hope, one baptism, one God and father of all.”
 I felt a connection to the Vietnamese people.
 For some, this might be the only testimony to the risen Savior they would ever witness, but as Isaiah 55:11 says, “My word…will not return to me empty.”

 God had given me a taste of Christmas in Hanoi that I would always treasure.
 We returned to the Lake and I took Joy over to the Christmas tree and swing.
-She was intrigued with the bobbing balloons tied to the Santa and stared wide eyed at the Christmas lights strung around.
+She was intrigued by the bobbing balloons tied to the Santa and stared wide-eyed at the Christmas lights strung around.